-Should your NU-AIR ES Series Heat Recovery Ventilator (HRV) cease to function within five (5) years of the date of original purchase (effective March 1, 2015) due to defective material or workmanship of the product, NU-AIR Ventilation Systems Inc. will supply a new or rebuilt part FOB Factory to replace the defective part.
+Should your NU-AIR ES Series Heat Recovery Ventilator (HRV) cease to function within five (5) years of the date of original purchase due to defective material or workmanship of the product, NU-AIR Ventilation Systems Inc. will supply a new or rebuilt part FOB Factory to replace the defective part.
 Delivery, installation, and labour cost are not covered by this warranty.

-Lifetime HRV Core Warranty
+15 Year HRV Core Warranty